projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 ************

 The goal of CPU Sharing is to fully utilize the physical CPU resource to support more virtual machines.
-Currently, ACRN only supports 1 to 1 mapping mode between virtual CPUs (vCPUs) and physical CPUs (pCPUs).
+ACRN only supports 1 to 1 mapping mode between virtual CPUs (vCPUs) and physical CPUs (pCPUs).
 Because of the lack of CPU sharing ability, the number of VMs is limited.
 To support CPU Sharing, we have introduced a scheduling